AdelieLinux/horizon/image/backends/README.rst

 Image creation backends shall derive from the Horizon::Image::BasicBackend class.
 Concrete backends can exist in any namespace.
-To be used with the Image Creation utility, the backend must be registered in the ``basic.cc`` file along with a unique Type Code.
+To be used with the Image Creation utility, the backend must be registered using the static ``BackendManager::register_backend`` function, using a unique Type Code.
 This Type Code can then be passed to the Image Creation utility with the ``-t`` parameter for use.

 The Horizon::Image::BasicBackend is an abstract (pure virtual) class that has a single method that you must implement: ``create()``.
 This will be